 Rolling out of bed with the perfect head of tousled locks would be ideal.
-However, that doesn't actually happen as much as we would like.
+Unfortunately, that doesn't actually happen as much as we would like.
 Luckily, there is an easy alternative: banana buns.
-According to Pinterest insights, French girls are looking for "messy" and "easy" hairstyles (+68% YoY), and the one style they are gravitating toward is the banana bun.
+According to our Instagram feeds, everyone's going for "messy" and "easy" hairstyles, and one style they are gravitating toward is the banana bun.

-Hold your perfectly undone bun in place with a loose hold hair spray like R+Co's Outerspace Flexible Hairspray ($17).
+This is a style with serious ease.
+For a similar look, pull hair into a low ponytail, and roll the end into a bun, pinning it loosely into place.
+Further hold your perfectly undone bun in place with a loose hold hair spray like R+Co's Outerspace Flexible Hairspray ($32).

 Weekend hair at its finest, the banana bun looks all the better with a few face-framing layers tousled about.
-Try applying Living Proof's Full Thickening Mousse ($27) to the roots for added volume at the crown.
+Create the bun using a similar approach to the above, but pin it throughout the bun for a more chic end result.
+Try applying Living Proof's Full Thickening Mousse ($29) to the roots for added volume at the crown.

-Do as our friends in France do, and turn the classic chignon on its side for a more modern take on the old-school bun.
-To keep your bun from slipping, add some Amika Perk Up Dry Shampoo ($24) to the roots for volume and extra hold.
+Do as our friends in France do and turn the classic chignon on its side for a more modern take on the old-school bun.
+To keep your bun from slipping, add some Amika Perk Up Dry Shampoo ($25) to the roots for volume and extra hold.